Strategic Brief, Decision-Layer Architecture for Agentic AI

 The market maturity curve

-Maturity level Where most firms are today What they need from us Entry product
+Maturity level Where most firms are today What they need Entry product

-Early, Data chaotic Manual collection, fragmented systems, no single source of truth for fund data Data mobilization, standardization, reliable pipeline from operating partners DSP
+Early, Data chaotic Manual collection, fragmented systems, no single source of truth for fund data Data mobilization, standardization, reliable pipeline from operating partners CONNECT

-Developing, Data structured Data lives in systems but is not consistently validated, enriched, or governed Ongoing management, QA, and enrichment at scale without internal headcount burden MDS
+Developing, Data structured Data lives in systems but is not consistently validated, enriched, or governed Ongoing management, QA, and enrichment at scale without internal headcount burden CORE

-Advanced, Data ready Clean, structured data in place; executive pressure to get value from AI Agentic use case design, deployment, and ongoing optimization Agentic Platform
+Advanced, Data ready Clean, structured data in place; executive pressure to get value from AI FDE use case design, deployment, and ongoing optimization ALPHA

 Leaders, AI native Brookfield, Blackstone, actively building AI capabilities internally Co-development, frontier capability deployment, optimization of existing agents FDE Specialist Track